 Clear winner of the something special crown in King's Cross is The Gilbert Scott at the St. Pancras Renaissance Hotel.
 It's a slice of very British grandeur, complete with white tablecloths and chandeliers, just managing to avoid stuffiness thanks to friendly and fairly relaxed service.
 All high, curlicued ceilings and just as lofty prices, it's not for the faint-hearted/walleted, but if you're looking for a fine dining experience in WC1, this is hard to beat.

-Caravan is a bit characterless as a restaurant but makes a good coffee – the location on Granary Square makes it perfect to hit for a takeaway flat white and a pastry to take for a walk along the canal.
-For a lovely place to settle in, Moreish Café Deli on Marchmont Street has great coffee, Spanish-influenced snacks and a welcoming strip of window seats for people-watching, MacBook-flaunting or just installing with a friend and a lot of their freshly-baked orange and honey cake.
+Caravan is well-known for their good coffee and the location on Granary Square makes it perfect to hit for a takeaway flat white and a pastry to take for a walk along the canal.
+Londonist writer Ruth Hargreaves recommends Notes as a cosy little outfit on Pancras Square.
+It's small and not well suited for extended stays, but the coffee is great.
+But if you're after a lovely place to settle in, Moreish Café Deli on Marchmont Street has great coffee, Spanish-influenced snacks and a welcoming strip of window seats for people-watching, MacBook-flaunting or just installing with a friend and a lot of their freshly-baked orange and honey cake.

 For a late-night but refined cocktail in King’s Cross, you can’t beat the Booking Office – a bit like drinking on the Orient Express, it’s all leather booths, elegant glassware and quiet calm.
 Not a place to come for riotous good-times, but a beautiful one, and rarely closing before 1am.

-Leaning more towards the riotousness than the refinement, The Lexington’s a reliably great night out, with live sets upstairs, DJs downstairs and a huge number of whiskies and beers behind the bar.
+Leaning more towards the riotousness than the refinement, four-storey Scala could almost be considered an old-timer on the King's Cross nightlife scene as its been operating as a club since 1999.
+Live music and club nights dominate the schedule with events often running to 5am.
+The Lexington’s also a reliably great night out, with live sets upstairs, DJs downstairs and a huge number of whiskies and beers behind the bar.
 It’s open till 4am at weekends and 2 to 3am apart from that, so you should have time to try all of those things very thoroughly.

 Know of somewhere we've missed?
 Disagree with our choices?
 Let us know in the comments below.